15 Ways to Set Business Goals this Month that Inspire and Delight YouDec 11, 2020

 - Schedule a few days in your calendar just for thinking

-- Grab your notebook and dive into these 15 questions to help you connect deeply to yourself, your business, and the business goals that inspire and delight the heck out of you!
+- Grab this worksheet and dive into these 15 questions to help you connect deeply to yourself, your business, and the business goals that inspire and delight the heck out of you!

 - Remember, no problem-solving or creating ... you're just reflecting!